DG by Gilman 2 Promotion Diane 4wpd4z

 c.
 Participate in appropriate freedom of expression and privacy risk training.

 Application Guidance: To ensure that training is meaningful and relevant, participating companies should take into account, the role and responsibilities of the Board member and / or senior management recipients when designing and implementing the training.

-Diane by DG Promotion 2 Gilman d.
+2 Promotion DG Diane by Gilman d.
 Establish clear instructions for when and how issues or problems affecting freedom of expression and privacy must be escalated to higher levels of the company.